MeasureUX/MeasureUX/_posts/2023-03-28-card-sorting.md

 tags: [R script, Card Sorting, open source]
 ---

-HCA stands for Hierarchical Cluster Analysis, which allows for identifying groups or patterns in your data.
+HCA stands for Hierarchical Cluster Analysis, a method used for identifying groups or patterns in your data.
 Multiple algorithms are used to group items based on their similarity.
 HCA is a powerful tool for open-card sorting, which can be tedious and daunting to interpret.

 I wrote this R script specifically for HF751 and for open-card sorting.
 It helps identify patterns and classify card labels into clusters using dendrograms, visual representations of the HCA.